IBM/maximo-labs/MkDocs/apm_8.11/docs/demo_script.md

 6. Click `Apply`
 ![setup_assets](./img/HPU_8.9/HPU 36.png)

-There are 261 assets in this container.
-Sorting by the health score from low to high shows that there are many assets in poor health.
-This is concerning given the importance of these assets to the grid performance in the distribution network.
+We can see there are 261 assets in this container.
+When we sort by the health score from low to high, we find there are many assets with health scores in poor health and many of them have a criticality score of 0.
+This is concerning.
+Criticality can be measured by understandin the importance of these assets to the grid performance in the distribution network.
+For a distribution network asset risk is measured by multiplying the criticality times the asset health score.

 !!! note "Value"
     Several column headers can be used to sort to help visualize the data in different ways.
+Sort by most critical assets and with the worst health.

 !!! attention "Actions"
     Follow the action items below.